 We previously wrote an article about Dynamics 365 Team Member licenses which got a lot of traction and has been read by thousands of Dynamics users over the past two years.

 Due to some imminent changes being made by Microsoft to the Team member license, we thought we ought to write an update so that you would all be aware in plenty of time to take some action regarding your licensing for Dynamics 365.

-Microsoft have announced that from 1st April 2020 they will be enforcing the Team member license restrictions that, until now, have been just based on trust.
+Microsoft have announced that from 1st April 2020 they will be enforcing the Dynamics 365 Team Member License restrictions that, until now, have been just based on trust.
 I can fully understand why Microsoft would want to force these restrictions, due to the missed revenue from unscrupulous customers (& possibly partners too) who are blatantly flouting the rules by assigning Team member licenses to users and then giving them security roles that give them access to everything, including cases and opportunities.

 As a result of the upcoming changes, users with Team member licenses will only be able to access specific Dynamics 365 apps.
 They will no longer be able to access the same apps as the users that have a full app license such as Dynamics 365 Sales or Dynamics 365 Customer Service.
 They will be assigned a designated Team Member app.

 At the time of writing the apps are going to be:

 When users access the app their permissions will still be the same as they have always been in terms of what they can do or can’t do.
 For example they can see everything but aren’t allowed to create or edit certain entities such as cases, opportunities or accounts.
 It just means that from an administration point of view there is one or more new apps to manage.

 More info can be found here on the Microsoft Docs site: 2020 Wave 1